FMTools/FeatureIDE-wiki/List of UIJobs instantiated by FeatureIDE.md

 This table gives an overview of all classes extending UIJob.
-They might affect the responsiveness of the UI if they are nonperformant, high load or scheduled at a high frequency.
+They might affect the responsiveness of the UI if they are nonperformant, high load, or scheduled with too high priority.

 <table>
     <tr>